Anello-Photonics/docs-A1/getting_started_gnssins.rst

 ----------------------------
 4.1 Connect via Ethernet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The EVK Ethernet (UDP) interface is recommended for in-vehicle data collection.
+The GNSS INS automotive ethernet interface is recommended for in-vehicle data collection.
+If your system does not use automotive ethernet, a media converter such as the `Rad Moon <https://intrepidcs.com/products/automotive-ethernet-tools/rad-moon-100base-t1-ethernet-media-converter/>`_ would be reequired.

 1. Find Computer Ethernet IP using ipconfig in terminal
 2. In user_program.py, select *Unit Configurations*

    - Set Computer IP to that from step 1
    - Keep data and configuration port as 1111 and 2222 (these can be any number not used for something else, e.g. your OS)

-   If connecting EVK directly to computer:
+   If connecting directly to computer:

    - Set DHCP to off
-   - Set EVK IP to something with same prefix as Computer IP
+   - Set GNSS INS (A1) IP to something with same prefix as Computer IP

-   If connecting EVK to computer through router:
+   If connecting GNSS INS to computer through router:

    - Set DHCP on
-   - EVK IP will be auto-assigned after restart
+   - GNSS INS (A1) IP will be auto-assigned after restart

-3. Restart EVK and re-connect via COM
+3. Restart GNSS INS and re-connect via RS-232
-4. In main menu, select *Unit Configurations*, take note of EVK IP and data/config ports
+4. In main menu, select *Unit Configurations*, take note of GNSS INS IP and data/config ports
-5. In main menu, select *Connect* -> *UDP* -> Enter EVK IP and data/config ports
+5. In main menu, select *Connect* -> *UDP* -> Enter GNSS INS IP and data/config ports

-4.2 Install the EVK
+4.2 Install the GNSS INS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The EVK can be configured for various installation positions.
+The GNSS INS can be configured for various installation positions.
 To minimize configuration steps, mount near the center of the vehicle’s rear axle, with the x-axis facing the direction of travel.

 .. image:: media/a1_install_location.png